Candid q & a

 Do you have a hobby?

 I create digital art and acrylic paintings.
 I started doing it as art therapy for my depression.
 It really helps me!
 So now, I do it every chance I get.
-I have quite the personal art collection currently.
+I have quite a personal art collection currently.

 How did you come to write this book?

 I actually wrote the first manuscript in 2007 when I was teaching second grade.
 I had no children of my own.
 The idea from the story just came to me after reading Please, Baby Please by Spike Lee and Tanya Lewis Lee.
 Fast forward to 2014 when I had my first child.
-My husband was reading Please, Baby Please to our little baby girl and, after reading it, he says, “I don’t get why she loves this book.
+My husband was reading Please, Baby Please to our little baby girl, and, after reading it, he says, “I don’t get why she loves this book.
 It's just repeating the same thing over and over again.”
 I explained to him about predictable books and how they are important to literacy development.
-Then I remembered my book and decided parents need it to understand predictable books and children need it to develop their literacy skills and have a familiar story line.
+Then I remembered my book and decided parents need it to understand predictable books and children need it to develop their literacy skills and have a familiar storyline.

 Why did you choose to self-publish?

 I attempted to get Oh Brother, Little Brother published back in 2007 but got a lot of rejection letters, so I stopped pursuing it.
 In 2010, while in grad school, I interned at a children’s publishing company.
 I pitched one of my friend’s manuscripts.
 They loved it and contracted her.
 I was fortunate enough to be a part of every step in the process.
 I was amazed by how authors don’t have any say in the process.
 From the title to cutting the story down, and the choice in the illustrator.
 Even though my friend’s book turned out amazing, I wanted full creative control and not compromise a thing.
 So, I knew self-publishing was the best route for me.